2 dead, 12 injured after mass shooting at house party near Bridgeton, New Jersey

 The victims who died were a 30-year-old man and a 25-year-old woman, state police said.
-Their names have not been released.
+Their names have not been released, but the 25-year-old victim has been identified by family members as Asia Hester.

 One of the 12 people who were injured is in critical condition.
 All of the victims were adults, according to investigators.